 Basic salaries are just one part of the package.
-When taking into consideration salary, there are other features within the package that you should think about when offering a candidate.
+When taking into consideration salary, there are other features within the package that you should think about when offering a role to a candidate.
 Here are some things to consider:

 - 1. Bonuses Supply Chain Management & Procurement roles typically come with a bonus ranging from 5-40%, depending on seniority and type of business.
 For every company it is a little bit different, but typically we see a lot of bonus schemes which are paid out annually and are based on 50% company performance and 50% achieving personal goals. - 2.
 Car allowance or company car Not all roles come with a car or car allowance but typically at management level and upwards, it will involve a lot of travel so companies may offer this benefit to make the package more attractive.
-If your business is not able to offer a car or car allowance scheme, it would be worth considering looking into a travel allowance scheme that supports the candidate in using public transport and travel reimbursements as many candidates at this level that have a high level of travel would expect financial support.
+If your business is not able to offer a car or car allowance scheme, it would be worth considering looking into a travel allowance scheme that supports the candidate in using public transport and travel reimbursements, as many candidates at this level that have a high level of travel would expect financial support.

-- 3. LTIP (long-term incentive plan) - - Retaining talent is a hot topic right now with the difficulties in the candidate market so we are seeing more and more companies offer LTIPs to keep their talent engaged and motivated within their business.
-There's a wide variety of LTIPs a company can offer including stock options, discounted share schemes, retention bonuses or a combination of all schemes. - 4.
-Pension Pension schemes differ massively from company to company, ranging from the new auto-enrolment pension schemes of 3% to matched, or even doubled matched pension schemes.
-You should take your employer's contribution to your pension into account when calculating your package. - Private healthcare From personal to family cover, this is commonly part of a package in the UK market. - 6.
-Holiday days Holiday allowance tends to be around 25 days + bank holidays as a standard.
-If it's less than that, it can become challenging to attract some talent.
-Some companies are now offering up to 5 days extra on top of the 25 days which can be 'bought' by the employee, or the ability to carry holiday over to the next holiday year.
-There is also a growing trend with companies offering unlimited holiday as the market is moving away from strict holiday day policies as a tool to attract talent.
+3. LTIP (long-term incentive plan) -

+Retaining talent is a hot topic right now with the difficulties in the candidate market so we are seeing more and more companies offer LTIPs to keep their talent engaged and motivated within their business.
+There's a wide variety of LTIPs a company can offer including stock options, discounted share schemes, retention bonuses or a combination of all schemes.

+- 4. Pension Pension schemes differ from country to country, with many companies offering supplementary schemes beyond the mandated government requirement.
+With increasing retirement ages across Europe, this is definitely something candidates are taking into account more and more. - 5.
+Private healthcare From personal to family cover, this is commonly offered as part of packages in Europe - and is often a requirement from candidates. - 6.
+Holiday days Holiday allowance can vary dramatically from 20 days statutory allowance to over 35 days in some locations.
+Offering above the minimum or providing additional opportunities for your employees to acquire extra holiday allowance in addition to public holidays is a significant consideration for candidates working in Europe, where the traditional summer holiday is still utilised regularly.